matthewbuchanan/tumblr-kit/README.md

 Tumblr Kit
 ==========

 A jQuery framework for ajax loading post content via Tumblr’s v2 API and rendering it in your document using customisable JsRender templates.
-See the [demo](http://dropbox.com/u/25640/tumblr-kit/demo/index.html).
+Requires a Tumblr OAuth Consumer Key.
+See the [demo](https://dl.dropboxusercontent.com/u/25640/tumblr-kit/demo/index.html).

 ## Dependencies